lmaskeri/Mini_Project/README.md

 * **sleuth_script.R**

 ## MiniProject.log Output Details
-This log contains the written output from running the wrapper with all read pairs (whole_dataset).
+This log in the Mini_Project folder contains the written output from running the wrapper with all read pairs (whole_dataset).
+If the script is run using the test_dataset, there will be another MiniProject.log generated specifically for the test run within the miniProject_Laura_Maskeri folder.

 1. Number of CDS in the HCMV genome (EF999921).
 2. Signficicant (FDR < 0.05) differentially expressed genes between the two timepoints (2pi and 6pi).